wowica/fester/README.md

 ## How to run

-Set a `OGMIOS_URL` environment variable to the URL of the OGMIOS instance you want to sync from.
+Set a `OGMIOS_URL` environment variable to the URL of the OGMIOS instance you want to connect to.

 ```bash
 export OGMIOS_URL=http://localhost:1337